UNCLASSIFIED (U)

 (Uniform State/USAID)

-In the broad context of Department positions, information management specialist (IMS) refers to all IRM employees within the 2880 skill code.
-Within the context of IRM, IMSs are all non-supervisory IM personnel.
+In the broad context of Department positions, information management specialist (IMS) refers to all DT employees within the 2880 skill code.
+Within the context of DT, IMSs are all non-supervisory IM personnel.
 Although IMSs typically have no supervisory responsibilities, at some posts they may be assigned supervision of locally employed staff (LE staff).
 For complete details of the roles and responsibilities of an IMS, refer to 5 FAM 121.4.

 5 FAH-2 H-128.4 Information Systems Officer (ISO)